qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 7. Connect buttons in "Menu" with new blocks.
 ![Menu items](/assets/images/bot-without-programming/menu-items.png "Menu items")

 That's all.
 What did we do in step 5?
 It's called RSS (wiki) and on many-many resources, you can test it, if you paste "feed" or "RSS" after the last slash in the address bar.
-I said that article will be without programming, so you can google these stuff and educate yourself.
+I said that article will be without programming, so you can to google these stuff and educate yourself.

 Awesome.
 Repeat the previous 1-6 instructions to "Canada", "USA", "Last offers" blocks.
 P.S. for the "Last offers" the link will be http://www.fly4free.com/feed/ if you stuck.

 P.P.S. you can upload images in galleries.
-But in this tutorial we do without them:
+But in this tutorial we do without them.

 ## Connecting with Zapier

-To have the latest offers almost immediately we try to use the Chatfuel integration with [Zapier](https://zapier.com).
+To get the latest offers almost immediately we try to use the Chatfuel integration with [Zapier](https://zapier.com).
 I don't want to discuss Zapier.
 It's hype too :) And it's very useful to quick bootstrap your product by using any integrations.

 Instruction: